boostercloud/booster/docs/README.md

 ])
 ```

-an example GraphQL request through a client could be:
+Once the client is setup, a subscription to read model GraphQL request through a GraphQL client could be:
 ```typescript
 await client.subscribe({
     variables: {